-the women adjusted her glasses.
-"May I help
+the women adjusted her glasses umay I help

-Aus.
+You?"

-MOUSE Scalle We and Maluma "
+and the Sadio ille and Molane "

-"I-T" she'd stuffered.
-"I don't remember"
+"T-T" short stuffered.
+"I don't companions"

-one sould not short the dans.
-I beard see

-Sol due and shot the door.
-I than cruing.
+one said and shot the door.
+I heard crying?

-I rang the day again and she treamed,
+I rang the dar again and she renamed.

-"Please leave!" in a scared, confused voice.
+"Please leave!" in a scared confused voice.

-I went name bewildered and my makes
+The proof bearing to the state of the state

 told me to stop bothering miss sadie.
-T
+I

-soid I wasn't nothering her.
-Mima soud,
+Soid I wasn't hothering her.
+Mima soid

 "Miss Johnson has a disease.
 Alzheimer's

+Aleman The market has County Higherman's

-distage.
-It makes her forget things made
+distance.
+It makes her forget things people

-tamily even. and so I don't want wu
+framily even any to to I don't want you

-CHEC THERE OF UTUNATE THE DECUT.

-Then I didn't realize or comprehend
+Then I didn't realize or comprehend,

-how someone so special to you could forgot
+how someone so special to you could forget

-your awn existence when you'd shared a
+KEN CIND EXISTENCE MAND ANIA SLOWER OF

-Summer so special and vivid in your mind.
+Symmer 30 special and vivid in your mind.

-most christmas I went to bring Miss
+That misting I went to bring miss

-Tomeon cookies.
+Jameso Cashies.
 She wasn't there, I

-learned from a family member that she was
+learned from a family nember that she was

-in the hospital and that Shell die very soon.
+in the hospital and that she'd die kry some.

-As the woman, a daughter maybe, sonke,
+As the woman, a daughter maybe spoke,

 my heart broke.

-"well, you make some stone gets those cookies"
+"Well, you make size she gets those cookies"

 I said, my voice cracking and tears welling

 in my eyes.

-Today I've learned to love ald peade, for
+Today Tive learned to love old people, for

-their innivence, for their knowledge.
+their nonzence, for their knowledge.
 I've learne

 to always treat people with kindness no

 matter mus cruel they may seem.
-But mamily
+But mamy

-The learned that you must cherish the time
+I've learned, that you must cherish the time

-spent with a person.
-And memories are lyou
+spent with a Decision.
+And momories are likely

 valuable.
-Because Miss Sodie to longer 5ths in her
+Pecause Miss Sodie in longer 5ths in her

-racking chair on her porch on summer days.
+nocking their on her porch on summer days.

 I'm glad that I can still see her.

 High School Narrative Writing: A: ☐ Set up the situation: setting, characters, background information, conflict ☐ Establish point of view: who is telling the story?
 Why? ☐ Write a smooth progression of events B: Use narrative techniques: ☐ Dialogue ☐ Pacing ☐ Description ☐ Reflection ☐ Multiple plot lines C: ☐ Use a variety of techniques to sequence events: varied transition words, flashback, description, foreshadowing, dialogue D: ☐ Use precise words and phrases which allow the readers to experience the situation, characters, and settings.

-☐ Write a conclusion which follows and reflects on the story.
+E: ☐ Write a conclusion which follows and reflects on the story.
 And/or provides a resolution to the conflict